JetBrains/intellij-sdk-docs/tutorials/action_system/action_system.md

 The only method of an inheritor of
 [AnAction] (https://github.com/JetBrains/intellij-community/blob/master/platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java)
 which needs to be overridden is ```public void actionPerformed(AnActionEvent anActionEvent);``` , and it should contain a part of code to be executed after the action has been invoked.
+In this case the action does nothing.

     public class SimpleAction extends AnAction {
         @Override